Harun Farocki: Exhibitions

 The 2011 exhibition "Harun Farocki: Images of War (at a Distance)" at the Museum of Modern Art was the first comprehensive solo exhibition of Farocki's work in a U.S. museum.
+It featured a major acquisition of around 36 works spanning four decades, including the U.S. premiere of Serious Games I–IV and seminal works such as Videograms of a Revolution.